ross39/Emerging-Technology-Project/README.md

 ## Sections

 ### Part 1.
 This is the web app.
 All code for the web app is in the folder labelled 'MNISTCode'.
 Everything is there to run the project locally.
-Also I hope to host this on heroku. ===> Link
+Also I hope to host this on heroku. ===> Link(HOST ON GITHUB)

 ### Part 2.